 A single-wire interface pin called the background debug interface (BKGD) pin is used to communicate with the BDM system.
 During reset, this pin is a mode select input which selects between normal and special modes of operation.
 After reset, this pin becomes the dedicated serial interface pin for the background debug mode.
+The communication rate of this pin is based on the settings for the VCO clock (CPMUSYNR).
+The BDM clock frequency is always VCO clock frequency divided by 8.
+After reset the BDM clock is based on the reset values of the CPMUSYNR register (4 MHz).
+When modifying the VCO clock please make sure that the communication rate is adapted accordingly and a communication time-out (BDM soft reset) has occurred.

-Table 5-2 shows the BDM memory map when BDM is active.
+Table 5-1 shows the BDM memory map when BDM is active.